kaycebasques/kayce.basqu.es/src/technical-writing/index.md

 ---
 layout: 'base.njk'
 title: 'Technical Writing'
-description: 'TODO'
+description: 'An overview of my technical writing career'
 ---

 # {{title}}

-My trade is technical writing.

-Here's a brief summary of my career.
+I am a professional technical writer.
+By "professional" I just mean that I have somehow convinced people to pay me to do it for going on 10 years now.

+## Career summary

 I studied history at UC Berkeley.
 I got my initial technical writing experience taking contracts on oDesk (now Upwork).
 During this time I also took a lot of CS classes at community college.
 I did that for about a year and then got a full-time job at Arrayent, an internet of things platform.
 I wrote docs for their web service API, embedded libraries, and web apps.
 I did that for about 3 years and then went to Google to work for their web developer relations team.
 I wrote a lot of the